Listing's law: Physiology

 In the 1990s there was considerable debate about whether Listing's law is a neural or mechanical phenomenon.
 However, the accumulated evidence suggests that both factors play a role in the implementation of different aspects of Listing's law.

 The horizontal recti muscles of the eyes only contribute to horizontal eye rotation and position, but the vertical recti and oblique muscles each have approximately equal vertical and torsional actions (in Listing's plane coordinates).
-Thus, to hold eye position in Listing's plane there needs to be a balance of activation between these muscles so that torsion cancels to zero.
+Thus, to hold eye position in Listing's plane, there needs to be a balance of activation between these muscles so that torsion cancels to zero.

-The eye muscles may also contribute to Listing's law by having position-dependent pulling directions during motion, i.e., this might be the mechanism that implements the 'half angle' rule described above.
+The eye muscles may also contribute to Listing's law by having position-dependent pulling directions during motion, i.e., this might be the mechanism that implements the "half-angle rule" described above.

-Higher gaze control centers in the frontal cortex and superior colliculus are only concerned with pointing gaze in the right direction and do not appear to be involved in 3-D eye control or the implementation of Listing's law.
-However the brainstem reticular formation centers that control vertical eye position (the interstitial nucleus of Cajal; INC) and saccade velocity (the rostral interstitial nucleus of the medial longitudinal fasciculus; riMLF) are equally involved in torsional control, each being divided into populations of neurons that control directions similar to those of the vertical and torsional pulling eye muscles.
+Higher gaze control centers in the frontal cortex and superior colliculus are only concerned with pointing gaze in the right direction and do not appear to be involved in 3D eye control or the implementation of Listing's law.
+However, the brainstem reticular formation centers that control vertical eye position (the interstitial nucleus of Cajal; INC) and saccade velocity (the rostral interstitial nucleus of the medial longitudinal fasciculus; riMLF) are equally involved in torsional control, each being divided into populations of neurons that control directions similar to those of the vertical and torsional pulling eye muscles.
 However, these neural coordinate systems appear to align with Listing's plane in a way that probably simplifies Listing's law: positive and negative torsional control is balanced across the midline of the brainstem so that equal activation produces positions and movements in Listing's plane.
 Thus torsional control is only needed for movements toward or away from Listing's plane.
-However, it remains unclear how 2-D activity in the higher gaze centres results in the right pattern of 3-D activity in the brainstem.
-The brainstem premotor centers (INC, riMLF, etc.) project to the motoneurons for eye muscles, which encode positions and displacements of the eyes while leaving the 'half angle rule' to the mechanics of the eyes itself (see above).
+However, it remains unclear how 2D activity in the higher gaze centres results in the right pattern of 3D activity in the brainstem.
+The brainstem premotor centers (INC, riMLF, etc.) project to the motoneurons for eye muscles, which encode positions and displacements of the eyes while leaving the "half-angle rule" to the mechanics of the eyes itself (see above).
 The cerebellum also plays a role in correcting deviations from Listing's plane.